• Skip to primary navigation

 Can I freeze garlic beef?

 If you have any leftovers, you can freeze them for up to 4 months.
 However, bear in mind that the vegetables will lose their crispness.
-Just allow the dish to cool and pack in a rigid container before freezing.
+Allow the dish to cool and pack it in a rigid container before freezing.

 To use, allow to defrost and then heat in a saucepan until piping hot.